ludvigak/FINUFFT.jl/README.md

 An auto-generated reference for all provided Julia functions is [here](https://ludvigak.github.io/FINUFFT.jl/latest/).

-> Warning: On 10/28/21, the interface has changed (improved) significantly,
+> **Warning:** On 10/28/21, the interface has changed (improved) significantly,
-> breaking backward-compatibility.
+> breaking some backward compatibility.
+Please read the documentation.

 * Function calls mimic the C/C++ interface, with the exception that you don't need to pass the dimensions of any arrays in the argument (they are inferred using `size()`).
 * A vectorized call (performing multiple transforms, each with different coefficient vectors but the same set of nonuniform points) can now be performed using the same functions as the single-transform interface, detected from the size of the input arrays.